Bosch CEO tells magazine Greece has no place in EU

 Such a move is almost certain not to happen, at least in part because it would require lengthy and complex treaty changes, but German support for the plight of Athens has been rapidly waning.

-There is a growing lack of trust in Germany that Greek politicians are prepared to implement the reforms promised in exchange for loans that can prevent a disorderly default come March, when 14.5 billion euros ($19.04 billion) of debt matures.
+There is a growing lack of trust in Germany that Greek politicians are prepared to implement the reforms promised in exchange for loans that can prevent a disorderly default come March, when 14.5 billion euros (12 billion pounds) of debt matures.

 Fehrenbach described Greece as a country in a "dilapidated shape and (that) is an unbearable burden" for a European community based on mutual solidarity.